Newborn Metabolic Screening

 If PKU is caught during the screening process, your baby can be placed on a special

 diet.
 This will help your baby avoid complications.
 This is just one example of how

 Hypothyroidism is another condition that can be caught by a newborn metabolic screening.

-With this disorder, your baby's body does not make enough thyroid hormone.
+With this disorder, your baby's body doesn't make enough thyroid hormone.
 By catching

 it early, the healthcare provider can put your baby on a thyroid medicine to help